luci/luci-go/lucicfg/doc/README.md

 * **triggering_policy**: [scheduler.policy(...)](#scheduler.policy) struct with a configuration that defines when and how LUCI Scheduler should launch new builds in response to triggering requests from [luci.gitiles_poller(...)](#luci.gitiles_poller) or from EmitTriggers API.
 Does not apply to builds started directly through Buildbucket.
 By default, only one concurrent build is allowed and while it runs, triggering requests accumulate in a queue.
 Once the build finishes, if the queue is not empty, a new build starts right away, "consuming" all pending requests.
 See [scheduler.policy(...)](#scheduler.policy) doc for more details.
 Supports the module-scoped default.
 * **build_numbers**: if True, generate monotonically increasing contiguous numbers for each build, unique within the builder.
 If None, defer the decision to Buildbucket service.
 Supports the module-scoped default.
 * **experimental**: if True, by default a new build in this builder will be marked as experimental.
 This is seen from the executable and it may behave differently (e.g. avoiding any side-effects).
 If None, defer the decision to Buildbucket service.
 Supports the module-scoped default.
+* **experiments**: a dict that maps experiment name to percentage chance that it will apply to builds generated from this builder.
+Keys are strings, and values are integers from 0 to 100.
+This is unrelated to [lucicfg.enable_experiment(...)](#lucicfg.enable_experiment).
 * **task_template_canary_percentage**: int [0-100] or None, indicating percentage of builds that should use a canary swarming task template.
 If None, defer the decision to Buildbucket service.
 Supports the module-scoped default.
 * **repo**: URL of a primary git repository (starting with `https://`) associated with the builder, if known.
 It is in particular important when using [luci.notifier(...)](#luci.notifier) to let LUCI know what git history it should use to chronologically order builds on this builder.
 If unknown, builds will be ordered by creation time.
 If unset, will be taken from the configuration of [luci.gitiles_poller(...)](#luci.gitiles_poller) that trigger this builder if they all poll the same repo.
 * **resultdb_settings**: A buildbucket_pb.Builder.ResultDB, such as one created with [resultdb.settings(...)](#resultdb.settings).
 A configuration that defines if Buildbucket:ResultDB integration should be enabled for this builder and which results to export to BigQuery.